• About

 Introduction to Cambodia Travel Costs

 Cambodia is a thrilling Southeast Asian destination.
-Though most travelers are attracted by the stunning temple complex of Angkor Wat, the Kingdom has so much more to offer.
+Though the stunning Angkor Wat temple complex attracts most travelers, the Kingdom has much more to offer.

 Cambodia uses the Riel (KHR) currency, though US dollars are almost the preferred monetary currency.
 It's wise to carry a supply of US money when visiting Cambodia.